 Lastly, voice recognition programs have lexicon files that they refer to, so they know all the words they can expect to hear and how those words are pronounced.
 If you use a word that isn’t in the lexicon, the recognition algorithm is never going to be able to write it out for you.
 A person in a conversation might think “oh, that’s a name I haven’t heard before, maybe I’ll guess a spelling and look it up later.”
 A computer is always taking its best guess, and if it hasn’t seen a word before, it won’t be able to guess!

 What do people do when things break?

-When things go wrong with speech recognition, they tend to keep going wrong.
+When things go wrong with speech recognition accuracy, they tend to keep going wrong.
 People are often a bit wary when talking to a virtual person at the best of times – it doesn’t take much to erode that fragile trust!
 And once an error has happened, people do all sorts of strange things to try to make themselves clearer.

 Some folks will slow right down.
 Others might over-enunciate their words and make sure all their Ts and Ks are as crisp as can be.
 And other people will try to adopt the accent they think the computer will best understand, doing their finest impersonation of Queen Elizabeth II or of Ira Glass.